-- Fire Authority Annual Report 2018/19 (Corporate Plan) incorporates the annual performance of the Authority, the future outlook and objectives for the forthcoming year. - Community Risk Management Plan 2014-2020 sets out how we will deliver sustainable services for our communities. - 2020 Vision Programme a programme of major projects identified as being critical to the success of the organisation because they ensure its on-going resilience in the coming years.
+- Fire Authority Annual Report 2020/21 (Corporate Plan) incorporates the annual performance of the Authority in 2019/20, the future outlook and objectives for the forthcoming year. - Community Risk Management Plan 2014-2020 sets out how we will deliver sustainable services for our communities.
+Work is underway on the Plan for 2021-2025 - Strategic Projects Programme a programme of major projects identified as being critical to the success of the organisation because they ensure its on-going resilience in the coming years.
 The projects in the programme include new fire stations, the roll out of vital new technology upgrades as part of national projects, and pivotal work with local partner organisations. - Fleet Strategy 2016-2021 provides a structured approach to vehicle management that ensures the Authority continues to provide and maintain an effective fleet of vehicles to ensure that staff can undertake their jobs effectively.